Tyg-g/mini-rule-engine/README.md

 };
 ```

-The `'OR'` operator inboth cases expects an array of objects.
+Note: The `'OR'` operator in both cases expects an array of objects.

 ### Logical AND Operator